 Cinnamon is a sumptuous, deliciously aromatic spice that’s a key ingredient for anyone who loves to bake.
 Note: It isn’t just a major component of muffins and cookies, but also of savory stews and curries.

-Freshly ground black peppercorn is one of the most versatile common spices and adds a touch of flavor and depth to virtually any dish.
+Freshly ground black peppercorn is one of the most versatile common spices that adds depth and just the right kick to virtually any dish.
 While many variations come with their own built-in grinding mechanism, this key spice might just inspire you to acquire a spice grinder.

 Cumin is a distinctive cornerstone of Middle Eastern cooking.
 It’s delectably earthy, mellow, and perfect for complex dishes as well as basics like quinoa, rice, and braised veggies.